 As a matter of fact, when Litecoins first came into existence, their creator, Charlie Lee, envisioned them as a currency used for transactions, whereas Bitcoin would become used as a tool to store value.
 Ergo, this is why Litecoin was dubbed as silver for the cryptocurrency world, whereas Bitcoin was designated as gold.

 In addition to all of this, cryptocurrency investors attempt to hedge their exposure by diversifying their portfolio of digital coins.
 As a result, approximately 18% of people buying Litecoin use Bitcoin, strengthening the demand for Litecoin and cementing it as a major player in the cryptocurrency space.

 For all of these reasons, it should come as no surprise that the price of a single Litecoin is expected to hit the 1000 dollar mark, if not surpass it.
 The problem is the fact that other coins doing the same thing are growing, and take the market share as it happened with Ripple and Cardano in the last couple of weeks.

-As already said, I am a bit confused to be honest and I don’t understand exactly why Litecoin value is so low.
-Because if I look at the number of coins versus market capitalisation it’s easy to say that at 100 billion capitalisation the price could jump to $2,500, does it make sense?
+As already said, I am a bit confused, to be honest, and I don’t understand exactly why Litecoin value is so low.
+Because if I look at the number of coins versus market capitalization it’s easy to say that at 100 billion capitalizations the price could jump to $2,500, does it make sense?

 3. Despite Any Optimistic Outlook, Making a Litecoin Price Prediction is Fraught with Uncertainty